-When watching the screen from a bed, for instance, VA glow won’t be noticeable because even if your bed is lower than the screen, you’d be at a greater distance which will diminish the glowing.
+When watching the screen from a bed, for instance, the VA glow won’t be noticeable because even if your bed is lower than your screen, you’d be at a greater distance, which will diminish the glowing effect.

-In other words, the same color will be slightly different at the center of the screen and, for instance, at the bottom of the screen – even if you’re sitting directly in front of the monitor at a normal distance.
+In other words, the same color will be slightly different at the center of the screen and, for instance, at the bottom-right corner of the screen – even if you’re sitting directly in front of the monitor at a normal distance.

 For everyday use and gaming, the difference in saturation and gamma between the same color at different parts of the screen won’t be noticeable unless you’re deliberately looking for it via test images.